 Acne MEDs and Topical Creams that are Safe during Breastfeeding

 Oral medications are not recommended, as these can put Mom and Baby at risk for thrush.

-- The best topical acne treatments while breastfeeding, are products that contain Benzoyl peroxide or Salicyclic acid; these are not absorbed by the skin.
-For reducing the appearance of acne, the latest Jeunesse reviews look promising.
+- The best topical acne treatments while breastfeeding are products that contain Benzoyl peroxide or Salicyclic acid; the skin does not absorb thesethe skin does not absorb these.

 - Azelex (azelaic acid) is another topical acne treatment that is safe while breastfeeding.

 Natural Acne Remedies

 Alternative Methods to Getting Rid of Acne

 - The best and safest way to handle acne during breastfeeding is to try natural products and methods.
 Remedies-for-skin is a site with all-natural recipes for skin care.
 There you will find natural cleansers, moisturizers, toners, essential oils for oily skin, and much more.